 3 Industries With a Promising Future in Idaho

 Anyone looking to launch a career should take a closer look at Idaho.
-The Gem State's economy is on an upswing, with employment across the state expected to increase over 14 percent between 2016 and 2026.1 Combine that with an affordable cost of living and one of the lowest unemployment rates in the nation, and you get an ideal place for career builders to flourish.
-The Idaho Department of Labor estimates that the state will have a critical shortage of skilled workers by 2024, particularly in rural areas.2 That means that those with the right skills should find plenty of opportunities.
+The Gem State's economy is on an upswing, with employment across the state expected to increase over 14 percent between 2016 and 2026, according to the Idaho Department of Labor.
+Combine that with an affordable cost of living and one of the lowest unemployment rates in the nation, and you get an ideal place for career builders to flourish.
+According to a report from the Governor's Workforce Development Task Force, the state will have a critical shortage of skilled workers by 2024, particularly in rural areas.
+That means that those with the right skills should find plenty of opportunities.

 Here are three career sectors in Idaho that are poised for strong growth:

-Technology is a key industry in Idaho, employing almost 53,000 people and contributing almost $7 billion to the state economy.3 Memory-chip producer Micron Technology is headquartered in Boise and is one of the state's biggest employers; companies like HP and ON Semiconductor also have a major presence here.
+Technology is a key industry in Idaho.
+A CompTIA report says the sector employs about 54,000 people and contributes almost $7 billion to the state economy.
+Memory-chip producer Micron Technology is headquartered in Boise and is one of the state's biggest employers; companies like HP and ON Semiconductor also have a major presence here.

-One report found that more than 1,530 jobs were added to the state's tech industry just between 2017 and 2018, which represents a three-percent increase.3
+The CompTIA report found that 2,180 jobs were added to the state's tech industry in 2019, which represents a 4.2-percent increase over the previous year.

 A wide variety of technology-related careers in Idaho are set to expand in the coming years.
-Check out the projected rates of job growth for each of the following occupations between 2016 and 2026, along with their average salaries as of May 2018:1
+Check out the projected rates of job growth for each of the following occupations between 2016 and 2026, along with their average salaries as of May 2018 (all data from the Idaho Department of Labor):

 - Information security analysts—30.3 percent / $86,590